Fotouhif/Project_pointcloud_RNN/README.md

 This is the google colab project.

-You can find the code in the /Point_Net code directory via google colab and see the requirments, explainations and results.
+You can find the code in the /PointNet_code directory via google colab and see the requirments, explainations and results.